zama-ai/concrete-core/README.md

   evolution of the noise in ciphertexts, through homomorphic operations.
 + [`concrete-csprng`](concrete-csprng): A fast cryptographically secure pseudorandom number generator used in `concrete-core`.
-+ [`concrete-commons`](concrete-commons): contains types and traits to manipulate objects in a consistent way throughout the ecosystem.

 ## Installation